kratzert/kratzert.github.io/_posts/2016/2016-02-12-understanding-the-gradient-flow-through-the-batch-normalization-layer.markdown

   <div class="figcaption"><br>Backwardpass through the last summation gate of the BatchNorm-Layer.
 Enclosed in brackets I put the dimensions of Input/Output<br>
   </div>
 </div>
-Recall that the derivation of a function `f = x + y` with respect to any of these two variables is `1`.
+Recall that the derivative of a function `f = x + y` with respect to any of these two variables is `1`.
 This means to channel a gradient through a summation gate, we only need to multiply by `1`.
 For our final loss evaluation, we sum the gradient of all samples in the batch.
 Through this operation, we also get a vector of gradients with the correct shape for `beta`.
 So after the first step of backpropagation we already got the gradient for one learnable parameter: `beta`

 ### Step 8